cthbleachbit/gappp/README.md

 # Components

-* DPDK middleware - the portion that interfaces with the NIC
+* `src` DPDK middleware - the portion that interfaces with the NIC
-* CUDA kernels - where the main packet processing take place on GPU
+* `cuda-src` CUDA kernels - where the main packet processing take place on GPU

 # Goals?

 * A ethernet switch?
 * A IPv6 router?
-* A IPSec tunneling endpoint?
+* A in-network firewall?

 # Building